CapacityCostLink

 \[\texttt{ccl\_cap\_use\_cost}[l, t_{sub}] = \texttt{ccl\_cap\_use\_max}[l, t_{sub}] \times \overline{cap\_price}(l, t_{sub})\]

-where $\overline{cap\_price}$ is the average capacity price over the sub-period.
+where $\overline{cap\_price}$ is the average capacity price over the sub-period calculated as:

 Finally, costs are aggregated to each strategic period: